COLLAS CRILL COMPLAINTS PROCEDURE

 4TYPES OF COMPLAINT THAT WE CAN INVESTIGATE

-4.1Professional misconduct is when a legal practitioner has broken the rules set out in the respective Law Society of Jersey Code of Conduct, the Rules of Professional Conduct of the Guernsey Advocate and any laws, rules or regulations (including any amendments that have been made to such laws, rules and regulations) which govern all locally qualified lawyers in the BVI, Cayman, Guernsey, Jersey and as appropriate all lawyers who are regulated as foreign lawyers in Singapore (“Rules”).
+4.1Professional misconduct is when a legal practitioner has broken the rules set out in the respective Law Society of Jersey Code of Conduct, the Rules of Professional Conduct of the Guernsey Advocate and any laws, rules or regulations (including any amendments that have been made to such laws, rules and regulations) which govern all locally qualified lawyers in the BVI, Cayman, Guernsey and Jersey (“Rules”).

 4.3In Jersey, breach of the Code of Conduct is a disciplinary offence and complaints are referred to the President of the Law Society to investigate whether a disciplinary offence capable of punishment has been committed.
 If the President of the Law Society is satisfied that there are sufficient grounds for considering the complaint he will refer the papers to a Law Society Disciplinary Committee.